Fei (singer): Acting

+Brand partnerships

-Over the past few years, Fei has gained millions of fans on major Chinese social platforms - Weibo, Red, Douyin, and Bilibili, and earned an influencer and trendsetter reputation (人间种草机) by discovering and sharing beauty and lifestyle tips in her vlog series.
-According to CBNData, Fei topped the Celebrity Influence in Beauty ranking in the first two quarters of 2021 consecutively.
-Her credibility and positive image have brought her collaborations with brands across multiple categories including beauty, clothing, footwear, and food & beverage.
-In 2020 and 2021, she was the brand ambassador for Bebe, OUAI, Sephora Collection Makeup, Skechers, Rituals, L'Oréal Paris hair color, and Sisley Paris Sisleÿa in China.
-As of July 2022, Fei was the ambassador of Michael Kors for Greater China, Unilever for China, and Dr.Ci:Labo for the Asia Pacific region.
+In recent years, Fei has garnered millions of followers on major Chinese social platforms, such as Weibo, Red, Douyin and Bilibili.
+She has cemented her reputation as an influencer and trendsetter (人间种草机) through uncovering and sharing beauty and lifestyle tips in her vlog series.
+According to CBNData, Fei claimed the top spot in the "Celebrity Influence in Beauty" rankings for the first two quarters of 2021.
+Her credibility and wholesome image have fostered collaborations with an array of brands spanning beauty, clothing, footwear and food & beverage sectors.
+Between 2020 and 2022, she was the brand ambassador for Bebe, OUAI, Sephora Collection Makeup, Skechers, Kahlua, Rituals, L'Oréal Paris hair color, Dr.Ci:Labo and Sisley Paris Sisleÿa in China.
+As of 2023, she continues to serve as the brand ambassador for Michael Kors in Greater China and Unilever in China.

-Through collaborations with luxury fashion houses like Louis Vuitton, Celine, and Fendi and avant-garde designers like Creepyyeha, Fei has forged her own unwaveringly unique sense of style - sharp, daring, and uncompromising, yet also fluid and evolving with a new discovery at every turn.
-Her stellar performance with Balmain was one of the brand's most-liked celebrity portrayals worldwide in 2021 and was featured in the brand's year-end highlights.
-In July 2022, Balmain released its Qixi capsule collection to celebrate Chinese Valentine's Day with Fei as the face of the campaign.
+In collaboration with luxury fashion powerhouses like Louis Vuitton, Celine, and Fendi and avant-garde designers like Creepyyeha, Fei has carved out a unique fashion identity - audacious and consistently unveiling fresh and unexpected twists.
+Her partnership with Balmain emerged as one of the brand's most iconic global celebrity features in 2021.
+In July 2022, Balmain introduced its QIXI capsule collection in honor of Chinese Valentine's Day, presenting Fei as the face of the campaign.

+E-commerce endeavors

-On September 26, 2021, Fei made her e-commerce livestreamer debut as the Chief Fashionista (首席时髦精) at Alibaba-owned Tmall Celebrity Pick (天猫星选), an influential e-commerce platform where a select group of respected celebrities hosts livestream sessions in collaboration with brands and products that fit with each celebrity's profile and speciality.
-Fei’s Fashion (霏常时髦) is Tmall’s tailored program that characterizes and encapsulates Fei's livestream content.
-Her debut livestream featured a well-curated list of products in fashion, accessories, beauty, and food & beverage, and attracted close to 3 million viewers and brought about 74 million views to the hashtag Tmall Celebrity Pick on Weibo.
+On September 26, 2021, Fei ventured into hosting livestream shopping sessions for Alibaba's e-commerce platform Tmall.
+Her inaugural livestream drew nearly 3 million viewers and brought about 74 million views to the hashtag "Tmall Celebrity Pick" on Weibo.

+In 2022, Fei debuted her own pilot e-commerce platform, Play Beauty (玩美好物), selling beauty and fashion products to her fan base and general beauty shoppers.